NEW ITEMS

 Spanish language defence review "Frenar la corrupción en Defensa y las Fuerzas Militares: Experiencia y estrategias de la reforma del sector".
 Here

-Mark Pyman "Taking a 'whole sector' approach to tackling corruption in the defense sector".
-Chapter 10 in Ethical Dilemmas in the Global Defense Industry, edited by Daniel Schoeni and Tobias Vestner.
-Oxford University Press.
-Published April 2023, available now as ebook and as printed publication.
+Mark Pyman "Taking a whole sector approach to tackling corruption in the defense sector".
+Ch.
+10 in 'Ethical Dilemmas in the Global Defense Industry', ed.
+Schoeni & Vestner, OUP Here

 Water professionals say preventing and tackling corruption is not part of their role.
 Global Anticorruption Blog: Corruption in Water Resources Management?
 Not Our Job

-Strategy, Scale and Substance in corruption reform here
+Strategy, Scale and Substance in corruption reform Here

-TI's 20 year effort on defence & security corruption reform here
+TI's 20 year effort on defence & security corruption reform Here

-Addressing collusive contracting in electricity here
+Addressing collusive contracting in electricity Here

 Mitchell Watkins and Mushtaq Khan from SOAS University of London (SOAS-ACE) show how small subsidies in Bangladesh's electricity sector can reduce investor risk, increase competition and save billions of dollars for governments and consumers.

-Reducing corruption in African agriculture starts with the Seed here
+Reducing corruption in African agriculture starts with the Seed Here

-Telecoms - is it the most corrupt sector? here
+Telecoms - is it the most corrupt sector?
+Here

-Shouldn't law firms all have compliance programmes? here
+Shouldn't law firms all have compliance programmes?
+Here

 We enable better outcomes to be achieved by those in front-line roles – whether politicians, leaders, managers, civic groups, company executives or others.
 Where corruption is a major constraint, we help them devise politically & technically feasible options.